 The Four "I's": Install, Instrument, Insights, Integrations

-The DeepFactor portal is the core of the DeepFactor application.
-It is a Virtual Machine instance that receives telemetry data generated from the runtime process of applications and provides the observability and metrics.
+The Deepfactor portal is the core of the Deepfactor application.
+It is a Virtual Machine instance that receives telemetry data generated from the runtime process of applications and provides observability and metrics.

 Deployment of the portal is currently supported in two ways:

 - AWS - Using a downloadable AWS CloudFormation template.